-The book about the history of the passport is for a general audience but gives you also valuable knowledge on passport collecting as a leisure activity.
-These pages contain insights on selected and rare examples of passports from the past along with fantastic stories and astonishing passport pictures.
-Furthermore, you will obtain insight into the value of old passports, including the most highly valued passport ever sold.
-We discuss historical people, ordinary people, celebrities, heroes and criminals.
-You will be surprised by the beautiful passport picture of a young Japanese woman in her Kimono during the time of the Japanese Empire and some remarkable passports from countries which are no longer exist.
-However, you will also learn about current modern passports and the future of travel documents.
+The book about the history of the passport is for a general audience and gives you valuable knowledge on passport collecting as a leisure activity.
+These pages contain insights on selected and rare examples of passports from the past, along with fantastic stories and astonishing passport pictures.
+Furthermore, you will obtain insight into old passports’ value, including the most highly valued passport ever sold.
+We discuss historical people, ordinary people, celebrities, heroes, and criminals.
+You will be surprised by the beautiful passport picture of a young Japanese woman in her Kimono during the Japanese Empire and some remarkable passports from countries that no longer exist.
+However, you will also learn about current modern passports and the future of travel documents. new book old passports

-Tom Topol is a recognized expert and author on passports and their history in the security printing industry and has studied the topic for more than 15 years.
-Tom is a member of the Ephemera Society of America and the United Kingdom.
+Tom Topol is a well-recognized expert and author on passports and their history in the security printing industry and has studied the topic for more than 17 years. new book old passports

 Interpol – U.S. Dept of State – Federal German Crime Police – German Federal Foreign Office – Borderpol – Regula Forensics – secunet Security Networks AG are already reading my book.
 Follow these leaders and order your copy NOW!